Estimated reading time: 6 minutes

-As a little disclaimer, while it is the final book in the series, technically it does work as a standalone novel and can be read with no knowledge of the previous books.
+As a little disclaimer, while The Fall of the House of Cabal is the final book in the series, technically it does work as a standalone novel and can be read with no knowledge of the previous books.
 However, I do believe they are worth reading and without a doubt would enhance your enjoyment of this fifth novel, especially when talking about relatable characters.

 The Evolution of a Necromancer